 - It can include private medical treatment and rehabilitation therapies to speed your recovery.

 - It can make up for lost income now and in the future.

 - You can also claim out of pocket expenses and other losses.

 Specialist rehabilitation therapies

-In the more severe neck injury at work claims, the injuries can include bone fractures, paralysis and even psychological trauma.
+In the more severe claims, neck injuries can include bone fractures, paralysis and even psychological trauma.
 Depending on the specifics of your injury, your solicitor may be able to look to obtain further treatments – unavailable in usual circumstances – to help you recover more quickly from your injuries than you otherwise may do.
 Further information on this will be available from your solicitor once your claim has been started.

 When can you make a claim?

 Whilst neck injury at work claims are usually associated with jobs that include repeated lifting, such as in warehouses, factories, construction sites and shops, they can happen in any workplace.
 Even jobs that most people would see as very safe, like an office job, can see employees suffer nasty neck injuries.